-As I cooked, I kept thinking that this was a perfect day for me to get a massage, as my shoulders and back were starting to get sore with all the standing up I was doing.
-While I was in America, I would get a massage once a week, as a part of my therapy, but since I’d been back in Israel, I’d gone a month without a massage, and it was showing.
+As I cooked, I kept thinking that this was a perfect day to get a massage, as my shoulders and back were starting to get sore with all the standing up I was doing.
+While I was in America, I would get a massage once a week as a part of my therapy, but since I’d been back in Israel, I’d gone a month without a massage, and it was showing.

-Upon arriving at the doctor’s, my mom and I were already skeptical about what we were going to find.
+Upon arriving at the doctor’s, my mom and I were already skeptical about what we would find.
 After attempting to talk to the receptionist, she told us to take a seat in the empty sitting room and wait.
 I looked at my mom in bewilderment, and we started to giggle (already the laughter had begun).
 The receptionist asked us, in Hebrew, why we were laughing, but we had no way to tell her in Hebrew, so we just giggled some more.

 After some monkey-like hand signals, we concluded that he would be the therapist.
 I turned my head to my mom with a look of shock in my eyes and asked her not to leave me.

 Now, I’m pausing here to ask you to imagine what you would think this room we’re about to walk in will look like?
 Do you picture dimmed lights?
 Soft music playing in the background?
 A professional massage table in the middle of the room?
 Nice sheets and a blanket over the table?